skyeskyeskye/PCSBC_ELK_Project_1/README.md

 o	**Filebeat**

-     -A lightweight shipper that specifically acts as a log shipper.
+   A lightweight shipper that specifically acts as a log shipper.

-     -Takes inputs that look in specified locations for log data and then harvests that data and forwards it to be viewed and processed.
+   Takes inputs that look in specified locations for log data and then harvests that data and forwards it to be viewed and processed.

-     -Usually, these logs are sent to Logstash where they can go through more advanced processing.
+   Usually, these logs are sent to Logstash where they can go through more advanced processing.
 Alternatively, they can be shipped to Elasticsearch for indexing.

-     -Common inputs for Filebeat include TCP, UDP, HTTP Endpoint, Syslog, among others.
+   Common inputs for Filebeat include TCP, UDP, HTTP Endpoint, Syslog, among others.
 (For a more complete list of inputs, please see: https://www.elastic.co/guide/en/beats/filebeat/current/configuration-filebeat-options.html .)

-     -We configured to specifically see syslogs, sudo commands, and SSH logins among others.
+   We configured to specifically see syslogs, sudo commands, and SSH logins among others.

 o	**Metricbeat**

-     -A lightweight shipper that specifically ships host metrics.
+   A lightweight shipper that specifically ships host metrics.

-     -The statistics and data are shipped to the specified output, like Logstash or Elasticsearch.
+   The statistics and data are shipped to the specified output, like Logstash or Elasticsearch.

-     -These metrics are viewed through pre-built Kibana dashboards and User Interfaces to visualize the log data.
+   These metrics are viewed through pre-built Kibana dashboards and User Interfaces to visualize the log data.

-     -There are many metric modules contained in Metricbeat and each module contains one or more metricsets.
+   There are many metric modules contained in Metricbeat and each module contains one or more metricsets.
 Some modules include AWS, Azure, Docker, and Linux.
 (For a more complete list of modules please see: https://www.elastic.co/guide/en/beats/metricbeat/current/metricbeat-modules.html .)

-     -We configured to specifically ship metrics from Docker including CPU and memory usage.
+   We configured to specifically ship metrics from Docker including CPU and memory usage.

 ## Using the Playbook